Biddybuggy/JobSearch---Uber-Global-Hackathon-Coding/README.md

 1. Android Studio, Dart-SDK, and Flutter-SDK are required to run the code on a computer.
 2. Right now, the JobSearch application is only available on Android.
 It will be available on iOS in the near future.
 3. Although the minimum viable product has been successfully developed, the JobSearch Team will continue to work on the application beyond the hackathon.
+4. Run the file main.dart to run the application.